Hanzala13/Hanzala13/README.md

 <h1 align="center">Hi 👋, I'm Mohammad Hanzala</h1>
 <h3 align="center">A passionate Tech Enthusiastic and problem-solving.
-I thrive on the thrill of transforming ideas into reality. from India</h3>
+I thrive on the thrill of transforming ideas into reality. from India (Smart India Hackathon Finalist)</h3>

 - 🔭 I’m currently working on **Security Projects**